First Melillan campaign: The crisis

 On October 4 the ironclad Numancia shelled several villages along the coast.
 An artillery detachment from Málaga arrived in Melilla that same day.
 For several weeks the situation stagnated.
 Juan García y Magallo, Governor of Melilla and commander of the Spanish forces, issued an ineffective ultimatum while the Sultan dispatched a contingent of regular troops under Baja-el-Arbi to restore the situation, without success.
 Skirmishes were fought at forts Camellos and San Lorenzo.
-When the Rif tore down the forts they'd captured, Margallo deployed small parties of infantry and workmen to throw up new earthworks at forts Cabrerizas and Rostro Gordo, under cover of the Spanish batteries.
+When the Riffians tore down the forts they'd captured, Margallo deployed small parties of infantry and workmen to throw up new earthworks at forts Cabrerizas and Rostro Gordo, under cover of the Spanish batteries.

-On October 22 the gunboat Conde de Venadito steamed to the mouth of the Río de Oro, anchored there, and turned her Hotchkiss guns on the Rif.
-The ship hurled 31 shells at the Rif trenches and returned to Melilla's harbour without sustaining any damage.
-5,000 Rifians in turn made a heavy attack on the heights of Sidi Guariach on October 27 and, despite again running afoul the guns of the Venadito and the Spanish batteries, drove General Margallo and General Ortega back into the citadel and seized their half-finished field works.
+On October 22 the gunboat Conde de Venadito steamed to the mouth of the Río de Oro, anchored there, and turned her Hotchkiss guns on the Riffians.
+The ship hurled 31 shells at the Riffian trenches and returned to Melilla's harbour without sustaining any damage.
+5,000 Riffians in turn made a heavy attack on the heights of Sidi Guariach on October 27 and, despite again running afoul the guns of the Venadito and the Spanish batteries, drove General Margallo and General Ortega back into the citadel and seized their half-finished field works.

 Margallo's sortie

-To dislodge the Rifians from the works near Cabrerizas and Rostro Gordo Margallo rode out on October 28 at the head of a column of 2,000 men.
-The Rifians in the trenches numbered about 3,000 men; both sides fought with courage but the Rif warriors held the line while their main body flocked 6,000 reinforcements to the battle.
+To dislodge the Riffians from the works near Cabrerizas and Rostro Gordo Margallo rode out on October 28 at the head of a column of 2,000 men.
+The Riffians in the trenches numbered about 3,000 men; both sides fought with courage but the Rif warriors held the line while their main body flocked 6,000 reinforcements to the battle.
 With this numerical superiority the Rif fighters extended their line in an attempt to envelop Margallo's Spaniards.
-The general, thinking he saw the enemy centre weaken, led a charge against the Rifian trenches and was thrown back with heavy losses.
+The general, thinking he saw the enemy centre weaken, led a charge against the Riffian trenches and was thrown back with heavy losses.

 Margallo sounded a retreat.
 He was shot dead moments later and his detachment collapsed.
 The Spanish Army admitted to at least 70 men killed and 122 wounded that day; actual losses were probably much higher.
 Only General Ortega's rearguard actions kept the retreat from becoming a rout.

 News of the disaster, coupled with Ortega's telegrams, convinced the Cabinet to send out an additional three regiments of cavalry and four battalions of infantry that day.
-The next morning, October 29, Ortega led 3,000 men out of Cabrerizas and swept the Rifians from their ruined trenches.
+The next morning, October 29, Ortega led 3,000 men out of Cabrerizas and swept the Riffians from their ruined trenches.

 Among the survivors of Margallo's last sortie was a young Lieutenant named Miguel Primo de Rivera.
 Army investigations later revealed that Margallo had made a small fortune embezzling guns and materiel from the army and selling them for profit to the locals.
 Ironically, the Rif warriors may have shot him using the firearms that he had sold to them.